Applied Behavior Analysis, Post-Master's Certificate

 Admission Requirements

-- Application form and fee of $65
+- Application form

 - Two letters of recommendation (one academic, one professional)

-- One academic letter of recommendation from a professor who has evaluated your academic performance in the classroom.
+- One academic letter of recommendation from a professor who has evaluated your academic performance in the classroom

-- One professional letter of recommendation from a supervisor who has evaluated your work in the field or related volunteer experience.
+- One professional letter of recommendation from a supervisor who has evaluated your work in the field or related volunteer experience

-- If you have been out of school for five or more years you may submit two professional letters.
+- If you have been out of school for five or more years, you may submit two professional letters

-- If you are entering the program directly from an undergraduate program you may submit two academic letters.
+- If you are entering the program directly from an undergraduate program, you may submit two academic letters

 - Professional statement

-Requirements for International Studies
+Requirements for International Students

 All admission policies and requirements for domestic students apply to international students.
 International students must also meet the following additional requirements: